-The detail of each visible light in or out of the channel is contained in nautical almanacs.
-The attributes of a particular light, as given in a published list or on a chart, describes its [ colour and period ] and, for some types of beacon, its elevation and range.
-When identifying each light, mark it on the chart with a tick, and as the boat sails past it and leaves it abeam, change the tick to a cross.
+The attributes of a particular light, as given in a published list or on a marine navigation lights chart, describes its [ colour and period ] and, for some types of beacon, its elevation and range.
+When identifying each marine navigational light, mark it on the chart with a tick, and as the boat sails past it and leaves it abeam, change the tick to a cross.

 [ Boat navigation lights ] carried by different types of vessels are usually covered by most almanacs.
 Basically, most vessels must show a red light to port and a green light to starboard, plus one or more white or coloured boat lights varying on the [ vessel's size, type and use. ]

-The International Regulations for Preventing Collisions at Sea specifies the type, size, layout, arc, and distance of visibility of boat navigation lights used by all vessel types.
-Various combinations indicate, whether a boat is anchored or under way, under sail or power, or fishing or trawling.
+The International Regulations for Preventing Collisions at Sea or Colregs are the navigation lights regulations and rules and specifies the type, size, layout, arc, and distance of visibility of boat navigation lights used by all vessel types known as 'Colreg lights and shapes'.
+Various combinations of boat navigational lights indicate, whether a boat is anchored or under way, under sail or power, or fishing or trawling.

 All vessels display basic navigation lights and may also display one or more steaming lights.
 Steaming lights identify whether a vessel is under power or sail, its travel direction, and some indication to its size.
 Some vessels display a set of extra boat lights indicating that they are engaged doing a particular job or have a specific restriction.

 Be familiar with the common light arrangements and check that the yacht’s own navigation lights conform to the navigation lights regulations.
-When using the [ engine rather than sailing ] , display the correct light combination for a vessel under power.
+When using the [ engine rather than sailing ], display the correct navigational light combination for a yacht under power.
 Incorrect use of boat navigation lights on the yacht may lead to a collision.

 Basic Navigation Light White Light - Small dinghies of less than 7m or 23ft under sails or oars are required to carry a torch to show a white light when required.